-To properly maintain your APEC drinking water system, please use only genuine APEC Water replacement filters at www.freedrinkingwater.com/parts/
+To properly maintain your APEC drinking water system, please use only genuine APEC Water replacement filters at www.FreeDrinkingWater.com/filters

 Stages 1, 2, 3 Pre-Filters: (FILTER-SET) Replace every 12 months.
 (Private well water source: may need to replace pre-filters sooner than 12 months due to heavy sediments and other particles.)
-Filter Housing O-rings: We recommend replacing the filter housing o-ring every year or when replacing the 3 pre-filters.
 Stage-4 Membrane: (MEM-90) City Water : Replace every 3-5 years depending on input water quality, water usage, and prefilter change maintenance Private Well Water : Replace every 2-3 years depending on well water quality, and prefilter change maintenance.
 Stage-5 Carbon Filter: (5-TCR-QC) Replace every 3-5 years: It's best to replace this filter when replacing the stage-4 membrane.
-Stage-6 Mineral Filter: (FI-PHPLUS-QC) Replace every 6-12 months .
+Filter Housing O-rings: We recommend that the filter housings O ring be replaced every 3-5 years . change the 3 pre-filters timely, at least every 12 months. tect the stage-4 membrane.
+If they are not changed timely

-Important!
 It is important to change the 3 pre-filters timely, at least every 12 months.
 The pre-filters protect the stage-4 membrane.
 If they are not changed timely and become over-depleted, the membrane will be damaged and the RO system will be contaminated.